 - Assign the student a new roommate.

 - Charge the student for a single room.

-Anyone living in a single room will be charged an additional $500 per semester.
-Signing up for a single room in the fall does not guarantee a single room in the spring; however, priority is given to those students who had single rooms in the fall.
-If a student does not wish to have a single in the spring semester, Residential Life may place an incoming student with that student or consolidate returning students accordingly.
+Anyone living in a single room will be charged an additional $900 per semester.
+Signing up for a single room in the fall does not guarantee a single room in the spring, however priority is given to those who had singles in the fall.
+If a student does not wish to have a single in the Spring semester, Residential Life may place an incoming student or consolidate returning students accordingly.